0xBAD/telegram_bot/README.md

 simple telegram bot with WebHook

-Uses python3, Torando and MySQL as dbms
+Uses python3, Tornado and MySQL as dbms